-Digital Equity
+Digital Equity Technical Assistance Webinars

-Statewide Digital Equity Plan – Opportunity for Public Comment
+Statewide Digital Equity Plan

 In Nevada, the Governor’s Office of Science, Innovation and Technology (OSIT) is charged with developing and realizing a digital equity vision for the state.
-The Digital Equity Act, part of the Infrastructure Investment and Jobs Act (IIJA), invites states to undertake a comprehensive planning process to establish a vision for digital equity that will guide overarching strategies and goals.
-Once submitted and approved by National Telecommunications and Information Administration (NTIA), this plan will unlock funding for OSIT to begin to implement the strategies and activities we describe in the plan.
+The Digital Equity Act, part of the Infrastructure Investment and Jobs Act (IIJA), invited states to establish a vision for digital equity that will guide overarching strategies and goals.
+OSIT took a comprehensive approach to developing and crafting a statewide digital equity plan.
+Following public comment, that plan was submitted to and accepted by the National Telecommunications and Information Administration (NTIA).
+NTIA’s acceptance of the plan has unlocked funding for OSIT to begin to implement the strategies and activities we describe in the plan.
+OSIT is in the process of applying for these funds and expects funds to be available for competitive solicitation in late 2024 or early 2025.
+More updates to this timeline will be forthcoming as OSIT learns more from NTIA.

 The Planning Process